geeshta/gopay-woocommerce-integration/readme-dev.md

 - `staging` - contains staging code.
 Pre-production environment for testing.
 - `development` - contains development code.

-### Implementing a new feature
+### Contribution process in details

-1. Use the development branch to implement a new feature.
+1. Use the development branch for the implementation.
-2. Update corresponding readmes after the completion of the feature development.
+2. Update corresponding readmes after the completion of the development.
 3. Create a pull request and properly revise all your changes before merging.
 4. Push into the development branch.
 5. Upload to staging for testing.